kevduc/firebasics/README.md

 ## 🔮 Features

-- 👨‍💼 Login using your Google Account
+- 👨‍💼 Log in using your Google Account
 - ✏ Write the caption title for your card
 - 🖼 Upload a picture for your card
-- 💾 The card you create is automatically saved in your account, logout and login from anywhere without loosing it
+- 💾 The card you create is automatically saved in your account, log out and log in from anywhere, it will still be there
 - 💬 Notifications to let you know what's happening
 - ✔ Proper handling of input validation (e.g. size limits) on client and server sides (failing early)
+- 📱 Responsive design, works well on smartphone, tablets, desktop, etc.

 ## 🎯 Goal of this project